 - Take full advantage of digital marketing.
 With people staying at home, online communication is going to be key.
 Ramp up your social media, email marketing and other digital tools to support your overall spirits marketing strategy.

 - Go the pop-up route.
 If your space isn’t conducive to hosting guests during COVID-19, you may be able to find an alternative space and host pop-up events.
-Bars and restaurants have been getting creative, so look to others for inspiration.
+Bars and restaurants have been getting creative, so look to others for inspiration for your next brand activation.

 While January may never be your best selling month, following these spirits marketing tips can certainly help improve your sales numbers.
 A focused strategy that targets the right products and the behaviors of certain demographics can make your spirits marketing efforts more successful than ever.